jrpool/docsearch/README.md

     - *Breadcrumb-based return to previous tree nodes.
     - Display and download specific documents.
     - *Search with query strings for documents a user is authorized to see.
-    - *Add a document to the collection.
+    - Filesystem-based document addition and deletion.
-    - *Delete a document from the collection.
+    - *Browser-based document addition and deletion.

   - Role-based document access:
     - Distinct permissions for reading, adding, and deleting.
-    - Multiple roles per user.
+    - Directory-specific permissions.
+    - Propagation of permissions to subdirectories.
+    - Multi-role users having the union of their role permissions.
-    - Pruning of redundant entries in browsable directory trees.
+    - Pruning of redundant entries in displayed directory trees.

   - Administrator (“curator”) capabilities:
-    - File-based customization of application configuration (see below).
+    - File-based customization of the application configuration (see below).
     - Registration as a curator with a secret code.
     - *Web-based definition of user roles (“categories”).
     - *Web-based assignment of permissions to categories.